ARCANEDEV/SEO-Helper/_docs/4-Usage.md

 <title>Your awesome title | Company name</title>
 ```

-You can also `make` the title object:
+You can also use the `make` method to create a title object:

 ```php
 use Arcanedev\SeoHelper\Entities\Title;